jyotiiiii/programming_fundamentals_001/docs/TASKS.md

 console.log(fullName);
 ```

+    --not defined (need to console.log(result); Also note typo in the function call (change to camel case))

 13. If you wanted to see what dependencies were required in this project, where would you to to look for a list?

+    in the package.json file---
+        "devDependencies": {
+    "eslint": "^6.4.0",
+    "jest": "^24.5.0"
+  }

 14. When you install dependencies, what directory is created?

+    node_modules

 15. How can you write comments in your code?

+    // line comment
+    /* multi line or part of a line comment */